MochiGames/magstudios/README.md

-# Hello, Montserrat Extra Bold!
+# mag studios

-<p style="font-family: 'Montserrat', sans-serif; font-weight: 800; color: #fff; background-color: #8bc6fc; text-align: center; padding: 20px;">This is an example text using Montserrat Extra Bold font from Google Fonts.</p>
+<p style="font-family: 'Montserrat', sans-serif; font-weight: 800; color: #fff; background-color: #8bc6fc; text-align: center; padding: 20px;">This is the github repo for all the games made and published by mag studios and blue jet tech</p>